 Introduction

-Stress is ubiquitous across all occupational domains and typically individuals who experience greater levels of stressors in the workplace are more likely to be unhealthy, poorly motivated and less productive (1).
-Workplace stress is defined by the World Health Organization as “the response people may have when presented with work demands and pressures that are not matched to their knowledge and abilities and which challenge their ability to cope” (1 p.
-3).
+Stress is ubiquitous across all occupational domains and typically individuals who experience greater levels of stressors in the workplace are more likely to be unhealthy, poorly motivated and less productive [1].
+Workplace stress is defined by the World Health Organization as “the response people may have when presented with work demands and pressures that are not matched to their knowledge and abilities and which challenge their ability to cope” [1 p.
+3].
 Stress can have maladaptive consequences to health and well-being.
-For example, work stress has consistently been associated with both poorer psychological and physical health, with distinct links to anxiety and depression, and physical side-effects such as migraines, injury, exhaustion, and disturbed sleep (2–4).
-The most recent Health and Safety Executive (HSE) report in Great Britain recorded an estimated 17 million working days were lost due to work-related stress, depression or anxiety, and accounted for over half of all work-related ill health cases in 2021/22 (5).
-The economic costs to the British society as a result of work-related stress is considerable, with it being estimated to be around £5.2 billion every year (6).
-The causes of workplace stressors can vary and be unique to a work organisation or industry, but examples include unreasonable performance demands, lack of autonomy and control over work, unclear roles, responsibility, and job insecurity (1,7).
-How an individual responds and copes with workplace stressors can be variable and not always seen as debilitating, as some work-related stress may actually increase motivation and performance (8,9).
+For example, work stress has consistently been associated with both poorer psychological and physical health, with distinct links to anxiety and depression, and physical side-effects such as migraines, injury, exhaustion, and disturbed sleep [2–4].
+The most recent Health and Safety Executive (HSE) report in Great Britain recorded an estimated 17 million working days were lost due to work-related stress, depression or anxiety, and accounted for over half of all work-related ill health cases in 2021/22 [5].
+The economic costs to the British society as a result of work-related stress is considerable, with it being estimated to be around £5.2 billion every year [6].
+The causes of workplace stressors can vary and be unique to a work organisation or industry, but examples include unreasonable performance demands, lack of autonomy and control over work, unclear roles, responsibility, and job insecurity [1,7].
+How an individual responds and copes with workplace stressors can be variable and not always seen as debilitating, as some work-related stress may actually increase motivation and performance [8,9].

-Dominant in the stress and coping literature are transactional models of stress, in which stress occurs as an interaction between the individual and the environment, influenced by both primary (i.e., identifying potential danger) and secondary (i.e., coping) appraisals (10,11).
+Dominant in the stress and coping literature are transactional models of stress, in which stress occurs as an interaction between the individual and the environment, influenced by both primary (i.e., identifying potential danger) and secondary (i.e., coping) appraisals [10,11].
 Drawing from the appraisal theory, researchers have been interested in the human stress response in a variety of domains and within specific motivated performance situations (e.g., interviews, sporting performances, exams).
-One established theory that provides further detail in the area of stress and coping is the biopsychosocial model of challenge and threat (BPSM; (12).
+One established theory that provides further detail in the area of stress and coping is the biopsychosocial model of challenge and threat (BPSM [12]).
 In the BPSM, it is proposed that in motivated situations (e.g., interview performance), individuals make two distinct cognitive appraisals: demand and resource appraisals.
 Demand appraisals refer to the perception of danger, uncertainties, and required effort of the situation, while resource appraisals refer to the perceived resources and abilities to deal with the situation (e.g., skills, knowledge, abilities, and dispositional factors).
 Accordingly, these cognitive appraisals determine whether an individual evaluates a situation as a challenge or threat.
 Challenge (adaptive) occurs when the perceived resources meet or exceed the perceived demands of the situation.
 In contrast, threat (maladaptive) occurs when the perceived resources do not meet the perceived demands.